MattPicDev/mtg-collection-builder/README.md

     - Created comprehensive test coverage for pricing functionality
     - Enhanced import system to automatically fetch current pricing for all cards

+26. **"Something is really broken.
+The page now shows no sets available, and GitHub Actions is reporting test failures.
+Please investigate."**
+    - Diagnosed Scryfall API maintenance outage causing no sets to display
+    - Fixed critical API caching issue where get_sets() was not using the hybrid cache approach
+    - Added get_sets_from_cache() method to BulkDataCache for offline set browsing
+    - Modified ScryfallAPI.get_sets() to prioritize cache over API calls
+    - Implemented graceful fallback to cache when API is unavailable
+    - Updated test suite to properly mock both cache and API behavior
+    - Fixed failing tests that expected API-only behavior
+    - Restored full functionality during API outages with cache-first approach

+27. **"Let's add a feature to the collection page.
+Clicking on the column headers of the table should sort the table by that criteria.
+Each should sort in ascending order, except price, which should always be descending order."**
+    - Added sortable column headers to collection table with clickable functionality
+    - Implemented client-side sorting for all columns (name, set, collector number, quantity, foil, rarity, condition, price, total value)
+    - Added smart sorting logic: price and total value default to descending, others to ascending
+    - Included visual feedback with sort icons (fa-sort, fa-sort-up, fa-sort-down)
+    - Added hover effects and active column highlighting in blue
+    - Implemented proper data type handling (strings, numbers, mixed alphanumeric)
+    - Added data attributes to table rows for efficient sorting
+    - Created comprehensive sorting functionality with toggle behavior
+    - Updated tests to handle new cache-first API behavior

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data with hybrid bulk cache system and pricing information